-The Davidson County Sheriff's Office Crime Prevention Unit is a proactive program that provides the public with information to help identify and minimize the risks of becoming a crime victim.
+The Davidson County Sheriff's Office Crime Prevention Unit, under the supervision of Lieutenant R. Holbrook, is a proactive program that provides the public with information to help identify and minimize the risks of becoming a crime victim.
 These programs teach citizens how to enhance security and safety for themselves and their neighborhoods.

 The Crime Prevention Unit also offers classes on church and business security.
 They also help organize community watch programs where communities work as a team to observe activity in their neighborhood.
 The Crime Prevention Unit has programs for children and adults.